-Bosnia and Herzegowina Overview
+Bosnia and Herzegowina On a Budget

 In addition to its rich and fascinating cultures, the country has stunningly beautiful landscapes in the form of mountains and green rivers.
 There are countless opportunities to experience the outdoors here, either through rafting, kayaking or hiking.
 Bosnia is also a great country to visit if you're hoping to take part in some winter sports.
 Sarajevo actually hosted the Winter Olympics in 1984.